 Have you asked for their justification on why they think you shouldn’t dress the way you want?
 Is it a cultural thing?
 Is money tight?

-I’m not really trying to imply your parents are right, because I thoroughly believe in expressing oneself through clothing is wonderful, but if you’re willing to see their perspective, they might be more ready to see yours.posted over 2 years ago
+I’m not really trying to imply your parents are right, because I thoroughly believe in expressing oneself through clothing is wonderful, but if you’re willing to see their perspective, they might be more ready to see yours.posted about 5 years ago

 >>alyssabea thats exactly what i do as of now. its not that i care because i know veryone has their own opinions but they should atleast let me where wat i feel confident in!